SQL Server Stored Procedure Interview Questions and Answers

 CREATE PROCEDURE ##<PROCEDURE NAME> AS BEGIN <PROCEDURE BODY / STATEMENTS / QUERIES> END

 CREATE PROCEDURE ##DelRec AS BEGIN Delete from EMPLOYEE where Eid = 105 END

-What is the use of Temporary Stored Procedure?
+What is the use of a Temporary Stored Procedure?

 Example: Procedure with a default value.

 CREATE PROCEDURE PROC3(@X INT= 100, @Y INT) AS BEGIN DECLARE @Z INT SET @Z=@X+@Y PRINT'The SUM of the 2 Numbers is: '+CAST(@Z AS VARCHAR) END

 In the 3rd and 4th case, it uses the default value of 100 to the variable X which has been given while creating the procedure.

 What is deferred name resolution in SQL Server?